 Creating a culture of inclusion in the workplace

-As an individual, regardless of our role in the workplace, we are responsible for contributing to and influencing inclusion.
+As individuals, regardless of our role in the workplace, we are responsible for contributing to and influencing inclusion.

-It starts with changing the way we think about inclusion, which isn't as difficult as we make it out to be.
+It starts with changing the way we think about inclusion.
 All it takes is getting to know people as individuals and making them feel welcome as they are.

 Diversity without inclusion doesn't work